jlleongarcia/jlleongarcia/content/blog/dev-web-hugo.md

 ---

+Talking from the experience.

+HUGO is great to have a quick blog going for free.
+Thats what ive done with my [Linux Repo](https://github.com/JAlcocerT/Linux)

 {{< callout type="info" >}}
 You can use [HUGO with Github Pages + GH Actions](https://github.com/JAlcocerT/Linux/actions).
 Look at those **~5s build times** ~30/40s e2e!
 {{< /callout >}}

+This video can be helpful to get going (hugo blowfish theme)

+{{< youtube "-05mOdHmQVc" >}}